+Editor's Note: Whether other information may be included in the Application Server registration response is FFS.

-9.1.2.5 M5S AS deregistration request
+9.1.2.5 M5S Application Server de-registration request

-The information flows from the Application Server to the MSGin5G server for registration request includes the information elements in Table 9.1.2.9-1.
+The information flows from the Application Server to the MSGin5G Server for de-registration request includes the information elements in Table 9.1.2.5-1.

-Table 9.1.2.5-1: AS Registration request
+Table 9.1.2.5-1: Application Server de-registration request